 Despite what fans may think, being in a band isn’t always glamorous or fun.
 A significant amount of a band’s time goes towards work, whether it’s practicing or promoting or trying to get booked.
 Of those chores, booking is often one of the hardest and most gruelling for bands, particularly groups just starting out.
 As a continuation of our Amplified series, which offers tips on behind the scenes elements of music, we’ve decided to put together a guide to DIY booking (and what to do once you’ve been booked).
-In the DIY world – one can achieve anything themselves without the use of agents of promoters, if one tries hard enough.
 Some of it may seem like common sense, but as someone who has booked a fair number of shows at a multitude of venues, even good bands tend to make a lot of mistakes. – Morgan Davis

 1.)
 Be aware of what venues actually fit for you